Today is Veteran’s Day, which originally began as Armistice Day on Nov. 11, 1918.

 No matter where you stand on our involvement in conflicts and wars then and now, today is a good day to pause and reflect on how others feel.
 In particular, those who – for whatever reason – find themselves in situations that test every facet of their being in the service to others.

-There were almost 200,000 troops in Iraq and Afghanistan in May of this year.
+There were almost 200,000 troops in Iraq and Afghanistan in May of this year (2010).
 There are more than two million men and women enlisted in the armed forces and reserves.
-Most of us know someone or the family members of someone, who is currently serving.
+Most of us know someone or the family members of someone, who is currently serving or served in the past.

 Find a way to let them know you are thinking of them today.